KEYNOTE B36 – Lung Cancer Clinical Trial

 To date, the sponsor has investigated a number of similar devices developed to deliver TTFields to different tumors.
 The main difference between the previously studied devices and NovoTTF-200T is the frequency of TTFields provided by each device.
 The frequency is adjusted by the manufacturer of the devices in order to optimize the treatment for each treated cancer, based on data from laboratory experiments.

-NovoTTF-100L, a previous model of the NovoTTF-200T device, has been evaluated in a pilot study of 42 patients with inoperable non-small cell lung cancer patients who received TTFields in combination with standard chemotherapy to evaluate the safety of TTFields in this indication.
+NovoTTF-100L(P), a previous model of NovoTTF-200T, has been evaluated in a pilot study of 42 patients with inoperable non-small cell lung cancer patients who received TTFields together with standard chemotherapy to evaluate the safety of TTFields in this indication.

-A similar device, the NovoTTF-200A (also called Optune®), delivers TTFields to the brain and is approved by the FDA for the treatment of adults with recurrent and newly diagnosed glioblastoma, a type of aggressive primary brain tumor.
-Optune has a CE Mark in Europe for the treatment of glioblastoma and is also now approved in Japan.
+A similar device, NovoTTF-200A (also called Optune®), delivers TTFields to the brain and is approved by the FDA under the Premarket Approval (PMA) pathway for the treatment of adults with recurrent and newly diagnosed glioblastoma, a type of aggressive primary brain tumor.
+Optune has a CE Mark in Europe for the treatment of glioblastoma, and is also approved in Japan and Greater China.
+For the treatment of malignant pleural mesothelioma (MPM), Optune Lua® has a CE Mark in Europe and was FDA approved under the Humanitarian Device Exemption (HDE) pathway for this use, in the United States.

 Side Effects

-Based on the science behind TTFields and the clinical results to date, NovoTTF-200T is not expected to have systemic side effects in patients suffering from advanced or metastatic intrathoracic non-small cell lung cancer.
+Based on the science behind TTFields and the clinical results to date, NovoTTF-200T is not expected to have systemic side effects in patients suffering from NSCLC.
 In previous studies performed with Optune®, the device investigated in glioblastoma, a high percentage of patients have experienced local skin irritation beneath the transducer arrays, which was mild to moderate in severity in the vast majority of cases.

 In the aforementioned study for non-small cell lung cancer, there were no serious systemic side effects attributed by the study doctors to TTFields.
 The only side effect which was related to the device was mild to moderate skin irritation under the arrays placed on the skin.